scrtlabs/Grants/README.md

 ## Secret Apps

 ### Secret DeFi
 Secret DeFi is a privacy-first, front-running resistant DeFi ecosystem.
-Its growth has seen the development of Secret Tokens (a fungible privacy token standard), crosschain mainnet bridges (including to ETH, BSC, Monero, and IBC networks like ATOM and LUNA), and multiple applications with over $1.3B in historical combined volume (SecretSwap, Sienna).
+Its growth has seen the development of Secret Tokens (a fungible privacy token standard), crosschain mainnet bridges (including to ETHereum and Ethereum Layer2s (Axelar), Polkadot (Composable), Binance Smart chain (Axelar), Solana (wormhole), Cosmos - IBc (ATOM, TIA, dYdX, OSMO etc.).
+With live applications like Shade Protocol and their native stablecoin SILK there are multiple layers to build on top off.

 We welcome the community to submit grant proposals to build any of the applications below:

 * **Staking derivatives** to create capital efficiency in the Secret Network.
 Staking derivatives allow staked SCRT to be used for further yield opportunities in Secret DeFi.
 Here’s one attempt on a product roadmap.
+* **Liquidation engine integrations for Secret liqudity**
 * **Variable interest lending products:** Either Secret-based implementations of ETH DeFi projects such as Compound or Aave, or brand new lending products leveraging Secret’s unique properties.
 * **Algorithmic stable coin projects** (such as Maker-type implementations).
 We believe it’s critical for the Web3 ecosystem to have a decentralized stable coin with privacy.
+* **Managed/automated DeFi strategies**
 * **Dark pools (private orderbook exchange) for privacy preserving trading.** A Dark Pools secret contract manages the encrypted order book in its state and can run multiple order matching methods such as Market / Limit / Stop-Loss orders.
 * **Fixed income products:** Fixed interest lending / borrowing products with insurance / liquidity pool to guarantee fixed payments.
 * **Credit scoring and under collateralized lending** using liquidity / insurance pools and Secret Oracles that tap into Web2 data sources like Plaid or centralized exchange balances.
 Undercollateralized loans can be built on top of Secret Network using on-chain privacy-preserving reputation credit scoring contracts.